pekcus/C3150/README.md

 There are folders titled: Documentation, Queries, Extras, and TestData.
 Documentation contains a pdf file describing the project and a short video presentation on the design and implementation.
 Queries contains all SQL query files, they are DropQuery, ConstraintsQuery, TriggerQuery, FunctionsQuery, InsertQuery, BulkInsert, TestQuery, EMRSCHEMA, ComplicatedQueries and SelectQuery as well as a folder titled Inserts with all inidividual table insert queries.
 Finally, TestData contains all important csv files with our project data.

+# Video Presentation

+You can view our video presentation at the following link: https://youtu.be/-cwgOfRp4ug

 # Usage

 In the queries folder, we suggest you run in a specific order.